 To date, there is not enough research data to predict who will respond to medical therapy or which drug will be better for an individual patient.
 There is a variety of drugs available and, in some men, a combination of drugs may work best.

 If you are diagnosed with BPH, you should discuss all treatment options with your urologist.
-Together, you can decide whether medication, minimally invasive therapy or surgical treatment is best for you.
+Together, you and your doctor can decide whether medication, minimally invasive therapy or surgical treatment is best for you.